On this page, you will find:

 To find organisations working for LGBTQI+ rights, visit our Türkiye LGBTQI+ Resources page.

-For Türkiye country of information (COI) experts, reports, commentaries, and relevant documents visit our Türkiye COI page.
+For Türkiye Country of Origin Information (COI) experts, reports, commentaries, and relevant documents, visit our Türkiye COI page.

 Click here to see the numbers and origins of refugees hosted by Türkiye.